Christopher enjoys writing about relationships and offering advice on various relationship issues.

-Things happen to all couples for better or for worse, but gauging where you two stand is an important aspect of maintaining a healthy relationship.
-In this article, we are going to move from lighthearted topics like maintaining and adding spice to a relationship, to the harsher side of how to dissect and analyze a rocky relationship.
+Things happen to all couples for better or worse but gauging where you two stand is important for maintaining a healthy relationship.
+In this article, we will move from lighthearted topics like maintaining and adding spice to a relationship to the harsher side of dissecting and analyzing a rocky relationship.

 1. There Are More “Bad Times” Than “Good Times”

 Think back on the last 30 times you were with your partner, are most of them end negatively or had more annoyance/sadness than general happiness?
 If not, then your relationship might have entered a vicious cycle or pattern that needs to be broken if there is any chance for the two of you to survive.
 Look back onto the situations and find what is causing them.
 Your goal is to find the problem and work with your partner towards a solution together.
 Objectivity is key to avoiding getting too personal.

 2. You Two Can’t Agree On Anything

 She wants red; you want blue.
 She likes bananas; you like melons.
 He likes action movies; you are a more romantic type.
 He likes video games; you like doing your nails.
 These differences are completely normal.

 I mean, seriously, who wants to date someone who is exactly like you.
 The above is perfectly healthy in a relationship unless it really starts getting in the way, like being unable to decide where the money goes or what to do for tonight.
 If there is a heated argument every time the two of you try to decide on what to do or how to do something because you have differing opinions, you have a problem.
 Now we move directly to #3.